etingof/pysnmp/docs/source/docs/snmp-history.rst

 technology.
 Almost three decades ago SNMP was designed for heavily resource-constrained computers of that time.
 Later on the computers grew in power and resources.
-But now we are back to building a massive amount of low-power computers for "things" and original SNMP lightweightness can serve us again!
+But now we are back to building a massive amount of low-power computers for "things" where original lightweight and well-understood SNMP can serve us again!